damiendart/robotinaponcho/src/ssg/input/projects/index.md

 **[pathshorten][]**
 :   An implementation of Vim’s [`pathshorten`][] function written in Go.
+    I use it a fair bit in my dotfiles and small scripts.

 **[robotinaponcho][]**
 :   The source code to my personal site (you’re on it now).